sebo-b/TicFocuser-ng/README.md

 The driver can utilize various connection interfaces to communicate with Pololu Tic controller.
 Some connections require particular libraries to be installed in your machine, CMake script will automatically detect these dependencies and enable only these connections, which can be compiled.

 Available connections:
-1. PololuUSB - this is USB connection which utilizes (Pololu Tic C library)[https://github.com/pololu/pololu-tic-software].
+1. PololuUSB - this is USB connection which utilizes [Pololu Tic C library](https://github.com/pololu/pololu-tic-software).
 Check (dependencies)[#Dependencies] section for more info about installing it.
 2. LibUSB - this is USB connection with utilizes standard libusb-1 probably available on all Linux distributiins.
 It also modified [Pololu Tic Arduino library](https://github.com/pololu/tic-arduino).
 Only libusb-1 is needed to make it work.
 3. Bluetooth - this is serial Bluetooth connection.
 Uses [Pololu Tic Arduino library](https://github.com/pololu/tic-arduino) and depends on standard libbluetooth.
 4. Serial - this is regular serial connection (after configuring rfcomm tty can be also used for Bluetooth).
 This connection is always compiled.

 ### Dependencies

+Please note that you need these libraries for compilation, so on most Linux distributions you'll need *-dev versions of these.

 1. You need INDI library installed together with headers.
 Most of Linux distributions have it in the repo.
 To install it on Arch simply type `pacman -S libindi`

-2. PololuUSB - you need Pololu Tic library.
+2. PololuUSB - for this connection you'll need Pololu Tic library.
 You can find instructions on how to download it and compile on [Pololu site](https://www.pololu.com/docs/0J71).
 On Arch you can use AUR package created by myself available [here](https://aur.archlinux.org/packages/pololu-tic-software/).

-3. LibUSB - you need libusb-1.
+3. LibUSB - for LibUSB based connection you need libusb-1.
+A lot of software depends on this library, so it is usually already installed in the system.
 If it is not installed, install it from your Linux distribution repository.

-4. LibBluetooth - you need libbluetooth.
+4. LibBluetooth - if you are going to use Bluetooth, you need libbluetooth.
 If it is not installed, install it from your Linux distribution repository.

 ### Compilation